nathancarter/sage-code-writer/README.md

 1. Get these files into a Sage Math Cloud project, by doing *ONE OR THE OTHER* of the following two items (not both) in a new project in your Sage Math Cloud account:
-   a.
-Manually upload into that project all the files in this
+   * Manually upload into that project all the files in this repository.
-      repository.
-   b.
-Clone this repository into that account by issuing the
-      following command at a terminal prompt in the project.
+   * Clone this repository into that account by issuing the following command at a terminal prompt in the project.
 ```
 $ git clone https://github.com/nathancarter/sage-code-writer.git
 ```